GammaStrategies/uniswapv3-risk-mitigation/Notes on Uniswap v3 Risk Mitigation.md

 **Safeguards**

-- Forcing dual-sided deposits at the time of an LP's initiation of a position is a  sufficient countermeasure to prevent this attack, forcing any would be arbitrageur to match his small 10 OHM deposits with large amount of WETH to obtain the same quantity of LP tokens.
-Additionally, this mitigation allows Visor's relatively low deposit limits to be raised significantly without raising arbitrage exposure.
+- Forcing dual-sided deposits at the time of an LP's initiation of a position is a  sufficient countermeasure to prevent this attack, forcing any would be attacker to match his small 10 OHM deposits with large amount of WETH to obtain the same quantity of LP tokens.
+Additionally, this mitigation allows Visor's relatively low deposit limits to be raised significantly without raising attack exposure.

 - Checking deposit pricing against significant deviation from a TWAP would additionally safeguard single sided deposits.